 Cumin-Spiced Chickpeas with Greens

 One Chickpeas, kale, olive oil, cumin, garlic salt.
 That’s it.
 And it’s so tasty.
 I’ve had this recipe in my arsenal for about eight years and it’s quick and easy.
 I actually quite like this as lunch.
 Click here for the recipe.

 I find baking extremely relaxing, so I’ve started booting the Brit out of the kitchen more often.
 Here are some sweet treats!

 Easter Bunny Cookies

 Courtesy of the lovely Gill Murray, these cookies are a perfect way to cheer everyone up this Easter.
 Click here for the recipe!

 If you want something decadent, but healthy-ish, I recently made this loaf and it was divine.
 My recent podcast guest Amber Romaniuk suggested it to me from her recipes and I’m so glad!
 If you don’t have gluten-free flour, sub in regular flour (same quantity).
 I also used frozen cherries (quartered) as I had run out of raspberries.
 Click here for the recipe.

 Honey Oatmeal Chocolate Chip Cookies

 If you worked with me in a corporate environment, you probably had at least a few of these cookies.
-I haven’t made these in ages as the Brit and I don’t eat a lot of sweets.
-But I think I will half the recipe and make them over the weekend so I have a hygge treat for my afternoon tea break.
-Because, chocolate.
+I haven’t made these in ages, but I think I’ll half the recipe and make them over the weekend.
+It’s always nice to have a hygge treat for my afternoon tea break.
+Because… chocolate.
 Click here for the recipe.

 Do you have a pantry staple recipe that you’d like to share?
 Pop it in the comments below!